 5 Alternatives to Cash-Out Refinances for Consolidating Debt

-If refinancing doesn’t seem like the right option, consider these alternatives:
+If a cash out refinance doesn’t seem like the right option, consider these alternatives:

 1. Home Equity Loan: This option provides a lump sum loan secured by your home, which can be used to pay off debt.